 To this end, the first Intensive Policy to Accelerate the Empowerment of Women was formulated last year.
-Based on the Intensive Policy, the government sets the priority measures to be taken by June, which will be incorporated in the budget requests to be made by the governmental agencies at the end of August.
+Based on the Intensive Policy, the government sets the priority measures to be taken by June every year that is incorporated in the budget requests to be made by the governmental agencies at the end of August.
 Through the budgeting based on the Intensive Policy, the government's measures to foster the empowerment of women will be expanded and accelerated in terms of both human and financial resources.
-The Intensive Policy 2015 includes a range of measures to provide the basis for the empowerment of women, such as those to expand women's participation in the process to decide policies and principles in each field of society, eliminate all forms of harassment against women, give support to single mothers and other women placed in difficult situations, and to eliminate all kinds of violence against women.
+The Intensive Policy 2015 includes a range of measures to provide the basis for the empowerment of women, such as measures aimed at: expanding women's participation in the process of deciding policies and principles in each area of society, eliminating all forms of harassment against women, providing support to single mothers and other women placed in difficult situations, and eliminating all kinds of violence against women.